Resources for Eating Disorders and Body Image

 - Educational presentations on a variety of emotional and mental health topics

-"Affordable, confidential assessment, counseling, and treatment with specialty services for anxiety, couples' therapy, and adult ADHD and Learning Disabilities."
-Accepts some insurance plans including Premier Care and GradCare, offers sliding-fee scale.
+Accepts some insurance plans including Premier Care and GradCare, and offers a sliding-fee scale.

 About-Face equips women and girls with tools to understand and resist harmful media images that affect self-esteem and body image.